-- 1. Credit for 45 semester hours with a GPA of 2.5 or better on all college work attempted - 2.
-Completion of ENGL 105, ENGL 115, and COMM 130 (or equivalent courses) with grades of C or better. - Completion of the Core Academic Skills for Education portions of the PRAXIS examinations in Reading, Writing, and Mathematics with scores of 156, 162, and 150, respectively, or ACT composite score of 22 or higher, or SAT combined verbal and mathematic score of 1030 (pre-March 2016); 1100 (mandatory March 2016) - Demonstration of the following disposition: Advocacy, Cooperative Attitude, Dependability, Initiative, Oral Expression, Professionalism, Written Expression, Attendance, Critical Thinking, Diversity, Integrity/Ethics, Organization, Reflection
+- 1. Credit for 45 semester hours with a GPA of 2.5 or better on all College work attempted - 2.
+Completion of ENGL 105, ENGL 115, and COMM 130 (or equivalent courses) with grades of C or better. - Demonstration of the following disposition: Advocacy, Cooperative Attitude, Dependability, Initiative, Oral Expression, Professionalism, Written Expression, Attendance, Critical Thinking, Diversity, Integrity/Ethics, Organization, Reflection